uplearni/CreditLimitReccomender/README.md

 but theres a spike on the right end of the distribution which on further investigations shows that customers with higher income , is male cover the most part of the gold card holders

 #### Multivariate Analysis
-1) Correlation Matrix for numerial values shows a positive high correlation (0.79)     between Customer_Age and Months_on_book(Number of months as credit card             customer) . the months_on_book increases as the customer_age increase so            multicollineraity present between both variable . hence , will use only one from    both.
+1) Correlation Matrix for numerial values shows a positive high correlation (0.79)     between Customer_Age and Months_on_book(Number of months as credit card             customer) . the months_on_book increases as the customer_age increase so            multicollineraity present between both variable . hence , only one will be used from both.

    Moreover, a negative moderate correlation (-0.48)  exist between                    Avg_utilization and Credit Limit which shows that with the increase in              avg_utilization ratio the Credit Limit for that customer decreases moderatly        and vice versa.(Inclusion of avg_utilization ratio variable will dpend on it's      significance added to the model)

 2) Categorical vs Numerical Values
    - Gender vs Credit Limit : Male customers have higher median credit limit as          compared to females.
-   - Martial Status vs Credit Limit : median difference between different martial is not huge
+   - Martial Status vs Credit Limit : median difference between different martial is not huge with the median value of single(4511.0),married(4138.5) and divorced(4701.0), inspite of imbalanced number of customers belonging to different marital status
    - Income Category vs Credit Limit : the income and credit limit is found to be        directly proportional to each other
    - Card Category vs Credit Limit : median credit limit for gold card is much           higher than the blue card category
    - Pay on time vs Credit Limit : no significant difference between the median credit limit for both

 ### Feature Engineering
+1) The histogram of the credit limit in the univariate analysis showed the presence of outliers on either sides of the distribution, thus these outliers needs to be removed.
+The technique used in this project is called trimming.
+After trimming 1% of the total data from both the sides, a decrease in the skewness can also be seen.
+2) Encoded the categorical variables

+### Model Training and Evaluation